worldline/angular-security-training/README.md

 ## Train with us
 You can follow the training here: https://worldline.github.io/angular-security-training/

-Most chapters include some practical work to do on your own machine, the corrections are available here: [Corrections folder](https://github.com/worldline/angular-security-training/tree/main/corrections)
+Most chapters include some practical work to do on your own machine, the corrections are available [here](https://github.com/worldline/angular-security-training/tree/solutions/pw)

 ## Contribute